-- All subjects offered are semester long. - Students are expected to attend all practicals, lectures and tutorials offered in the course (as per timetable). - All subjects are evaluated through combination of compulsory tests, assignments, project/practical reports, oral presentations and the end of semester examination as outlined in the learner guides.
-If a student misses a test or practical due to illness, he/she may apply for an aegrotat test on prescribed form and attach a doctor's certificate.
-If this is not done, "0" mark would be entered for missed assessment. - A pass in the practical component of some of the courses is a prerequisite for a semester mark to be attained (specified in the subjects' learner guides). - Demonstration of competency in graduate attributes may be required for examination admission and successful completion of the course in some subjects (specified in subjects' learner guides). - All other rules are per General Rules and Regulations in Students handbook.
+- All subjects offered are semester-long. - Students are expected to attend all practicals, lectures and tutorials offered in the course (as per the timetable). - All subjects are evaluated through a combination of compulsory tests, assignments, project/practical reports, oral presentations and the end-of-semester examination as outlined in the learner guides.
+If a student misses a test or practical due to illness, they may apply for an aegrotat test on the prescribed form and attach a doctor's certificate.
+If this is not done, a "0" mark will be awarded for a missed assessment. - A pass in the practical component of some courses is a prerequisite for achieving a semester mark or examination admission (specified in the subjects' learner guides). - Demonstration of competency in graduate attributes may be required for examination admission and successful completion of the course in some subjects (specified in subjects' learner guides). - Students who achieved competency in all graduate attributes assessed in a particular subject but failed to pass the course as per general rule G.22.3(f) will need to repeat the subject.
+However, upon students' request, with the support of a subject lecturer and approval of the HOD, they may retain the mark for the GA assessment component of the course for one year after the GA assessment, provided that the assessment contributes no more than 40% of the final course mark. - All other rules are per General Rules and Regulations in the Students Handbook.